 Increasingly, they would press each other’s buttons.
 Anger and resentment flared.
 The earlier sweetness of their relationship turned so bitter that Gina started using the “D” word in their many arguments.
 Travis found a new job within a month.
 Hearing Gina talk of divorce in their many arguments made him feel justified in give extra attention to female employees at work.
 Gina had been sick for most her pregnancy and Travis felt resentful that intimacy seemed to disappear without a thought.

 Neither of them liked what was happening, but they didn’t have solid skills or tools for repairing their relationship.
 They knew the stakes were high and they still had a memory of how things used to be.
 So they decided to seek marriage counseling.
 They had friends who had tried to wing it through rough patches and ended up divorced.
 The few things they could agree on now, were that things had to change and that they should try couples therapy.

 What advice would you have for Travis and Gina?

 As for me, the first thing I would advise them is to avoid certain types of marriage counseling.
 There are at least four popular types of therapy for couples that are a waste of money at best and damaging to the couple at worst.
 These are:

 - The Passive therapist: Therapist sits and watches the couple verbally destroy each other

 - The “Me-do-it-for-you” therapist: Therapist solves the problems for the couple and they never learn to solve problems for themselves (other than sweeping them under the rug)

 - The therapist without a method or one that is not based on solid research (I discuss this in more detail under Types of Therapy on the Couples Therapy page).

 - The therapist who primarily thinks in terms of fixed roles and rules for husband and wife

-- Training in specific communication skills and tools: if you have know-how, it’s MUCH easier
+- Training in specific, research-based communication skills and tools: if you have know-how, it’s MUCH easier

 - Closeness: strengthening the love attachment both emotionally and sexually